Protobothrops flavoviridis: Venom

 The incidence of snakebite in the Amami Islands is two per 1,000 people, which is considered very high.
 The venom of this species is of high toxicity, containing cytotoxin and hemorrhagin components, yet the fatality rate is less than 1%.
 A bite from a habu snake can cause nausea, vomiting, hypotension, and possibly death.
 In some cases, victims reported the loss of motor function in hands and legs following treatment.
 If a bite victim receives medical care promptly, bites are not life-threatening.
 However, 6–8% do suffer permanent disability.

 values of 3.1, 4.3, 3.7, 2.7, 3.7, and 3.8 mg/kg intravenous, 5.1 mg/kg intraperitoneal, and 6.0, 3.5-5.0, and 4.5 mg/kg subcutaneous administrations have been reported for the venom.

 Use by humans

 A bottle of "habushu".
 P. flavoviridis has been subject to overhunting for use in traditional liquor-making.

-On the island of Okinawa, this species is heavily collected, primarily for use in habushu (ハブ酒).
+On the island of Okinawa, Protobothrops flavoviridis is heavily collected, primarily for use in habushu (ハブ酒).
 In this case, the sake is a liquor called awamori (泡盛), alleged to have medicinal properties.
 As is typical with snake wine, the snakes may be inserted into the container while still alive, causing them to drown, or the snake may be stunned first and gutted while still alive.
 The production includes the body in the fermentation process, and it is sold in bottles that may or may not retain the body of a snake (or other animals such as lizards or scorpions).